scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 ## `filter`

-The `filter` method creates a new, filtered list from the given list.
+The `filter` method creates a new list containing the element that satisfy the provided predicate.
+A predicate, or condition, is a function that returns a `Boolean` (`true` or `false`).
 Here are a few examples:

 ```scala
 scala> val lessThanFive = oneToTen.filter(_ < 5)